How the adoption of feature toggles correlates with branch merges and defects in open-source projects?

 \subsubsection{Number of defects (RQ3.1)}

-We analyze $C_{RQ3.1 \& RQ3.3}$, which represent the corpus of projects with enough commits for having at least one defect before and after adopting feature toggles.
+We analyze $C_{RQ3}$, which represents the corpus of projects with enough commits for having at least one defect before and after adopting feature toggles.
+For this research question, we investigate the normalized number of defects in the projects, dividing the available data in two groups, before and after the adoption of feature toggles frameworks.
 Figure~\ref{fig:fig9} displays the boxplot over the normalized number of defects, before and after feature toggles.

-We first run the Shapiro test to check normality over our samples.
-We observed a $p\mbox{-}value < 0.01$ for both distributions of defects, before and after adopting feature toggles.
+We first run the Shapiro-Wilk's test to check normality of the number of defects data for both groups.
+We observed a $p\mbox{-}value < 0.01$ for both distributions, before and after adopting feature toggles.
 Consequently, we applied the Wilcoxon paired test \cite{wilcoxon_individual_1945_25} and observed $p\mbox{-}value = 0.1184$, not indicating a statistically significant difference.
-Cliff’s Delta indicated a small effect size ($0.2542$) for the samples.

-Table~\ref{tbl:tbl11} shows the mean and median number of defects per KLOC in 100 commits.
+Table~\ref{tbl:rq3_summary} shows the mean and median number of defects per KLOC in 100 commits.
 We could observe that both metrics have a substantial increase, by around 456\% and 430\%, respectively, after adopting feature toggles.